Russia raps OSCE election "double standards"

-DUSHANBE Russian President Dmitry Medvedev Saturday accused the Organization for Security and Cooperation in Europe of using double standards and attempting to influence the internal affairs of some ex-Soviet nations.
+DUSHANBE Russian President Dmitry Medvedev on Saturday accused the Organisation for Security and Cooperation in Europe of using double standards and attempting to influence the internal affairs of some ex-Soviet nations.

 The OSCE, the world's largest security body with 56 member states from Europe, Central Asia and North America, has issued scathing reports about general elections in Russia and some of its ex-Soviet cousins, often rating them neither free nor fair.